Herusyahputra/V-Plate_detection/README.md

 ## Introduction

 This is an application for the implementation of vehicle plate detection experiments using multi views from a single fisheye camera.
 Which aims to provide a solution from the development of many cameras installed on the road to monitor vehicles.
-This application is one example of the development of moilutils-templates from Ming-chi Omnidirectional Imaging and Laboratory.
+This application is one example of the development of moilutils-templates from Ming-chi Omnidirectional Imaging and Laboratory..

 ## Attention